Our commitments to take care of our teams

 Safety and well-being at work, for all our teams, are a top priority.
 This is why, in our all our production sites and offices, we take care of our teams and work to improve our practices, by facilitating discussions with all.

-It also goes with the creation of a work environment that favours a balance between professional and personal lives and an understanding of psychosocial risks.
+It also goes with the creation of a work environment that favours a balance between professional and personal lives and an understanding of psychosocial risks and the results are clear.

 • 70% of Delifrance sites have had no lost-time accidents for over a year